OpenSciViz/cloud/README.md

   But ssh key-pairs may not have been inserted properly ... virsh console works, ssh and scp may not ...
   One can virsh console into each running system VM (root password) and manually configure sshd, and cut-n-paste the RSA key into the baremetal host /root/.ssh/id_rsa\*.

+  IMPORTANT -- if the baremetal host  /etc/.ssh/id_rsa.cloud has been zero'd (presumabley bt the 4.9 hyperviser agent) or is incorrect, launching VM instances will fail due to Virtual Router not booting fully ...

   * 4.8: /usr/share/cloudstack-common/vms/systemvm.iso